isaacgerg/matlabHyperspectralToolbox/README.md

 # MATLAB Hyperspectral Toolbox

+This software is no longer being maintained.
+Please use Spectral Py http://www.spectralpython.net/ or PySptools http://pysptools.sourceforge.net/.

+~Isaac

 The open source Matlab Hyperspectral Toolbox is a matlab toolbox containing various hyperspectral exploitation algorithms.
 The toolbox is meant to be a concise repository of current state-of-the-art exploitation algorithms for learning and research purposes.
 The toolbox (will) include(s) functions for:
 Target detection
 Material abundance map (MAM) generation